 If you know you will need to pump and store breastmilk after maternity leave, make the space to store breastmilk bags in your freezer before going to the hospital for delivery.
 You'll probably have less time and energy to do so later.

 Clearing a spot in your fridge to hold a couple of milk bottles at a time is also a good idea.
-While you're at it, go ahead and get rid of anything outdated and clean out the fridge.
+While you're at it, get rid of anything outdated and clean out the fridge.
 It's another task you won't have much time or energy for during the next few weeks.

 13. Handle Outdoor Cleanup Tasks